Ancient One: Marvel Cinematic Universe

-Tilda Swinton portrays a variation of the Ancient One in media set in the Marvel Cinematic Universe.
+The Ancient One appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Tilda Swinton.
 This version is depicted as an androgynous Celt to reflect the mystery of the character.
-She appears in the live-action film Doctor Strange (2016) while alternate timeline versions appear in the live-action film Avengers: Endgame (2019) and the Disney+ animated series What If...? episode "What If...
-Doctor Strange Lost His Heart Instead of His Hands?"
+Following her first appearance in the live-action film Doctor Strange (2016), alternate timeline variants appear in the live-action film Avengers: Endgame (2019) and the Disney+ animated series What If...?
+(2021) episode "What If...
+Doctor Strange Lost His Heart Instead of His Hands?".